effekseer/docs_tool/source/en/ToolReference/rendererModel.md

 You can also load FBX (.fbx) with animation.
 The first animation in the FBX file is played.

-### Normal Map

-Specify the normal image to be used for the 3D model.

-### Lighting
+### Configuration

-Specifies whether the model is affected by the light source.
+Specify how to draw the particle's model.
+In the case of "Billboard", the sprite always rotates to face the camera.
+In the case of "Rotated Billboard", the model rotates to face the camera while keeping the Z axis fixed.
+In the case of "Fixed Y-axis", the sprite rotates to face the camera while keeping the Y axis fixed.
+For "Fixed", the model will match the rotation setting of the particle.

+<iframe src='../../Effects/viewer_en.html#References/Render/model_configuration.efkefc'></iframe>

 ### Culling